Evaluation

 What Is TruLens?

-TruLens is an open-source LLM evaluation and observability framework for recording LLM application calls and scoring them with feedback functions.
-It belongs to the eval family, especially RAG evaluation, where it surfaces groundedness, answer relevance, and context relevance across an eval pipeline or production trace review.
+TruLens is an open-source LLM evaluation framework for recording LLM application calls and scoring them with feedback functions.
+It belongs to the evaluation family, especially RAG evaluation, where it surfaces groundedness, answer relevance, and context relevance across an eval pipeline or production trace review.
 Teams use TruLens to compare prompts, retrievers, and model versions, then pair its findings with FutureAGI evaluators such as Groundedness, ContextRelevance, and AnswerRelevancy for release decisions.
+In 2026 TruLens remains popular for ad-hoc local prototyping but most production teams have moved their gating evals to a hosted platform (FutureAGI, Braintrust, or Langfuse) so the eval surface and the trace store live in the same audit trail.

 TruLens matters because framework metrics often become the first production evidence that a RAG or agent change broke semantics rather than uptime.
 Ignore it, and a retriever can return plausible but wrong passages; final answers look fluent while citations fail, groundedness falls, and users get unsupported policy guidance.
 Another failure mode is evaluation drift: a prompt change improves demo examples but degrades a tenant-specific workflow, while the dashboard average hides the cohort.